MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 ### Enable Azure Monitor for VMs

-Azure Monitor for VMs monitors your Azure VMs and VM scale sets at scale.
+Azure Monitor for VMs monitors your Azure VMs and virtual machine scale sets at scale.
 It analyzes the performance and health of your Windows and Linux VMs and also monitors their processes and dependencies on other resources and external processes.

 As a solution, Azure Monitor for VMs includes support for monitoring performance and app dependencies for VMs that are hosted on-premises or in another cloud provider.
 Three key features deliver in-depth insight: